Kaplan Living Brighton, Brighton

 What are the reception opening hours?

-Most of their residences have 24-hour reception teams.
-The reception may be unattended occasionally during the night if the team member on duty is elsewhere in the building.
+Most residences have 24-hour reception teams, though the reception may occasionally be unattended at night if the team member is elsewhere in the building.

-Are there any social spaces or events at the residence?
+Are there social spaces or events at the residence?

-At most residences, you’ll be able to add a regular room cleaning to your booking as an optional extra.
+Yes, at most residences, a regular room cleaning service can be added as an optional extra.

 What is the Student Assistance Programme and how does it work?

-What if I have a disability or medical condition?
+What if a resident has a disability or medical condition?

 What safety measures are in place?

-You can rest assured their residences are following all appropriate safety guidelines, such as sanitising stations and frequent cleaning of communal areas.
+Residences follow appropriate safety guidelines, including sanitizing stations and frequent cleaning of communal areas.

-If you feel unwell, you should speak to a member of the residence team who can offer guidance and help you to make a doctor’s appointment if necessary.
+Residents should speak to a team member, who can provide guidance and assist with arranging a doctor’s appointment if necessary.

 Kaplan Living Brighton, Brighton